Re-Assessing the "Classify and Count" Quantification Method: Experiments

 \item We use the HDy method of \cite{Gonzalez-Castro:2013fk}.
 The method searches for the prevalence values that minimise the divergence (as measured via the Hellinger Distance) between two cumulative distributions of posterior probabilities returned by the classifier, one for the unlabelled examples and the other for a validation set.
-The latter is a mixture of the distributions of posterior probabilities returned for the $\oplus$ and $\ominus$ validation examples, respectively, where the parameters of the mixture are the sought class prevalences.
-HDy needs no further hyperparameter exploration beyond those of the classifier.
-We use LR as the classifier for the same reasons discussed for EMQ.
+The latter is a mixture of the distributions of posterior probabilities returned for the $\oplus$ and $\ominus$ validation examples, respectively, where the parameters of the mixture are the sought class prevalence values.
+We use LR as the classifier for the same reasons as discussed for SLD.